 The Parks Department arborists are always on the lookout for invasive species, the most recent being the Emerald Ash Borer first spotted in Massachusetts in 2012.
-For more information on this forest pest, please go to these pages hosted by the MA Department of Conservation and Recreation and UMass Amherst:
+For more information on this forest pest, please go to these pages hosted by the Mass.
+Department of Conservation and Recreation and UMass Amherst:

 Programs and initiatives